ODA Spending

 What is the current government's outlook on gender equality ODA?

-In its 2023 Implementation Plan, the government focused on improving women’s economic and social status by strengthening women’s economic capabilities and promoting women’s human rights.
-In line with this strategy, the ODA budget allocated to the MOGEF increased from KRW8.7 billion, or US$7 million, in 2022 to KRW9.1 billion, or US$7 million.
-Although the current administration does not support gender, gender ODA increased due to the establishment of the UN Women Gender Equality Center in Seoul.
+In its 2024 Annual Implementation Plan, the government focused on improving women’s economic and social status by strengthening women’s economic capabilities and promoting women’s human rights.
+In line with this strategy, the ODA budget allocated to the MOGEF increased from KRW9.1 billion, or US$7.1 million, in 2022 to KRW9.8 billion, or US$7.6 million in 2024.
+Although the current administration does not support gender, gender ODA increased due to the establishment of the UN Women Centre of Excellence for Gender Equality in Seoul.

 Gender equality is included as one of the six basic pillars for development in South Korea’s Framework Act on International Development Cooperation.